lammps/lammps/doc/src/Tools.rst

 Qt6 are available, Qt6 will be preferred unless ``-D LAMMPS_GUI_USE_QT5=yes`` is set.

-It is possible to build the LAMMPS GUI as a standalone compilation (e.g. when LAMMPS has been compiled with traditional make).
+It is possible to build the LAMMPS-GUI as a standalone compilation (e.g. when LAMMPS has been compiled with traditional make).
 Then the CMake configuration needs to be told where to find the LAMMPS headers and the LAMMPS library, via ``-D LAMMPS_SOURCE_DIR=/path/to/lammps/src``.